 As noted above, the National Park Service conducted an archeological survey and an assessment of the national significance of the cultural resources in the Study Area.
-The assessment identified cultural resources contiguous to the current monument boundary that, while not nationally significant by themselves, would contribute to the interpretive value of Walnut Canyon National Monument.
-This could present opportunities for interpretive partnerships with the U.S. Forest Service and National Park Service.
+The assessment identified cultural resources contiguous to the current monument boundary that, while not nationally significant separately or collectively, would contribute to the interpretive value of Walnut Canyon National Monument.